An Investor’s Perspective – Part B

 8) DON’T SIGN PERSONALLY ON ANY DEBT

-I would encourage you work hard to reach a point where you don’t sign personally on any debt – if debt is involved.
+I encourage you to work hard and reach a point where you don’t sign personally on any debt – if debt is involved.
 When one initially starts a business, they often have to personally guarantee a loan.
 As the business grows, you usually can get to the point where you don’t have to personally guarantee the loan any further.
 This could be dependent on how much equity you have in a deal, your experience in the business or even your relationship with your bank.
 Factors may differ but the goal is to remain sensitive to how much you personally guarantee and develop the mindset over time to have less and less exposure to a personal guarantee.
 It’s impossible to start debt free, but it’s possible to move there over time.
 I’ve seen personal guarantees come back to bite people.

 9) PAST SUCCESS DOES NOT ENSURE FUTURE SUCCESS